 Like growing rods, the VEPTR allows continued spine growth and enhances pulmonary function.
 Developed by Robert M. Campbell Jr., MD, one of CHOP’s leading orthopedic surgeons, VEPTR is the most advanced treatment option for children with thoracic insufficiency syndrome, a rare condition.

 Children with thoracic insufficiency syndrome have severe deformities of the chest, spine and ribs that prevent normal breathing and lung development.

 VEPTR straightens the spine, but also expands the space available for the lungs and other internal organs to grow.
 VEPTR devices can be attached to your child’s spine, rib, pelvis or collar bone, and multiple devices can be implanted depending on your child’s individual needs.

 Like growing rods, VEPTR is surgically adjusted as your child ages and reaches full skeletal maturity.

-Spinal fusion is generally not recommended as an initial treatment for early-onset scoliosis in younger children.
-In a spinal fusion, the abnormal curved spinal bones are realigned and fused together and metal implants are inserted to correct the curvature.
+During a spinal fusion surgery, the abnormal curved spinal bones are realigned and fused together.
+Metal implants are also inserted to correct the curvature.

 The results of spinal fusion are much more positive if the surgery is performed after your child has reached skeletal maturity.
 For adolescents who have achieved normal lung capacity before scoliosis curves worsened, spinal fusion can improve their quality of life and life expectancy.